 We believe that the COVID-19 pandemic has impacted Stran's operational and financial performance and will likely continue to do so.
-As was typical for other firms in the promotional products industry, from March 2020 through March 2022, we believe that our revenues were adversely affected by the economic impact of the pandemic, including decreased demand for promotional products and services such as ours due to a lack of in-person events, businesses not being fully reopened and staffed, and customers' decreased marketing budgets.
-Likewise, we believe the pandemic's effects on the economy caused us to experience higher costs of supplies of product materials due to continued pandemic-related expenses, especially higher freight charges and raw material costs, and a more challenging supply chain from issues such as port congestion.
-We expect these effects to continue for the remainder of 2022.
+Sales of personal protective equipment totaled \$4.2 million for 2020 compared to less than \$250,000 for 2021.
+Although we were able to capitalize on pandemic demand for personal protective equipment in 2020 such as masks, hand sanitizer, and gowns, these sales did not significantly offset the overall decreased demand for promotional products in 2021 and are not expected to do so in the foreseeable future.
+Additionally, as was typical for other firms in the promotional products industry, from March 2020 through the end of 2021, we believe that our revenues were adversely affected by the economic impact of the pandemic, including decreased demand for promotional products and services such as ours due to a lack of inperson events, businesses not being fully reopened and staffed, and customers' decreased marketing budgets.
+Likewise, we believe the pandemic's effects on the economy caused us to experience higher costs of supplies of product materials due to continued pandemic on expenses, especially higher freight charges and raw material costs, and a more challenging supply chain from issues such as port congestion.
+We expect these effects to continue in 2022.

 We have responded to the challenges resulting from the COVID-19 pandemic by developing a clear company-wide strategy and sticking to our hardworking culture and core value of delivering creative merchandise solutions that effectively promote brands.
 We continue to focus on our core group of customers while providing additional value-added services, including our e-commerce platform for order processing, warehousing and fulfillment functions, and propose alternative product offerings based on their unique needs.
 We also continue to solicit and market ourselves to long-term prospects that have shown interest in Stran.
-We have remained committed to being a service-driven, feature-rich, and customer-focused company that provides our customers with more than just products.
+We have remained committed to being a high-touch customer-focused company that provides our customers with more than just products.
 Below are some of the specific ways we have responded to the current pandemic:

-- We adhered to all state and federal social distancing requirements while prioritizing health and safety for our employees; - We explored acquisition opportunities and executed the acquisitions of the customer base of Wildman Imprints with historical revenue exceeding \$10 million annually in September 2020 and the promotional products business of G.A.P.
-Promotions with 2021 revenue of approximately \$7.2 million in January 2022; - We retained key customers through constant communication, making proactive product or program suggestions, driving program efficiencies, and delivering valueadded solutions to help them market themselves more effectively; - We concentrated and succeeded in earning business from clients in specific verticals that have spent more during the pandemic including customers in the entertainment, beverage, retail, consumer packaged goods, and healthcare industries; - We retained key employees by continuing to provide them with competitive compensation and the tools required to be successful in their jobs; and
+- Adhered to all state and federal social distancing requirements while prioritizing health and safety for our employees.
+We allow team members to work remotely, allowing us to continue providing uninterrupted sales and service to our customers throughout the year. - Emphasized and established cost savings initiatives, cost control processes, and cash conservation to preserve liquidity. - Explored acquisition opportunities and executed the acquisitions of the customer base of Wildman Imprints with historical revenue exceeding \$10 million annually in September 2020 and the promotional products business of G.A.P.
+Promotions with 2021 revenue of approximately \$7.2 million in January 2022. - Retained key customers through constant communication, making proactive product or program suggestions, driving program efficiencies, and delivering value-added solutions to help them market themselves more effectively. - Concentrated and succeeded in earning business from clients in specific verticals that have spent more during the pandemic including customers in the entertainment, beverage, retail, consumer packaged goods, and cannabis industries.

-• We refocused our marketing activities on more client-specific revenue generating activities that reduced spend while remaining effective.
+- Retained key employees by continuing to provide them with competitive compensation and the tools required to be successful in their jobs. - Successfully applied for and received PPP loans and government assistance. - Refocused our marketing activities on more client-specific revenue generating activities that reduced spend while remaining effective.